ROBERT SIEGEL, HOST:

 And I think his problem is not so much the government shutdown, not so much even the demographics; Sean Trende of RealClearPolitics said it's his stridency.
 His social issues are very strident and the postures he's taken are very strident and that's just out of tune with the times, even in a state like Virginia.

 SIEGEL: Polls show Cuccinelli, the Republican, way behind with women voters in...

 DIONNE: The Washington Post poll showed him 24 points behind among women.
 I think that you're going to get similar messages, even though an opposite partisan result, from Virginia and New Jersey.
 The message of Virginia, as David said, is the Republicans can't nominate somebody far to the right who's strident about it and win.

 The message in New Jersey, where Chris Christie is on track to win a very big margin, is Republicans who reach out to constituencies Republicans don't usually win, African-Americans, Latinos and even a lot of Democrats, are in pretty good shape.
 And that's going to be an argument that Chris Christie probably will bring to the 2016 election.

-And in New York, although this all sounds strange to people, Democrats are likely to win the mayoralty for the first time since the 1989 election, and they have a very progressive candidate in Bill de Blasio.
-That's on liberals around the country are going to cheer and pay a lot of attention to.
+And in New York, although this'll sound strange to people, Democrats are likely to win the mayoralty for the first time since the 1989 election, and they have a very progressive candidate in Bill de Blasio.
+That's one liberals around the country are going to cheer and pay a lot of attention to.

 SIEGEL: David, will Chris Christie be - will this mark the beginning of his presidential campaign after he's re-elected next week as governor of New Jersey?